-See the Top 5 most-searched summer travel destinations in the US - NewsBreak
+See the top 5 most-searched summer travel destinations in the US - NewsBreak

-So what U.S. summer travel attractions are pandemic-weary Americans researching in 2022?‘Flightmare’ looms for summer, travel expert warns
+So what U.S. summer travel attractions are pandemic-weary Americans researching in 2022?Coca-Cola Company phasing out one of its longtime beverages

 National parks and theme parks dominate the top five, according to Google: